Friday, June 5, 2015

 The Jalbert Warner Memorial Pedestrians Bridge

-In the financial district, we saw two people repelling down a large building (built in 1917), and looked like they had I Pad in their hands?
+In the financial district, we saw two people rappelling down a large building (built in 1917), and they looked like they had an iPad in their hands.
 What was up with that?
 We also saw the Arcade building.

 People Repelling

-On the Post Office circle, we walked past Burnside Park, the Federal Building, and the Post Office.
+On the Post Office Circle, we walked past Burnside Park, the Federal Building, and the Post Office.

-After we finished sightseeing, my daughter drove back to Rochambeau Library to return her free pass to the RISD Museum.
+After we finished sightseeing, my daughter drove back to the Rochambeau Library to return her free pass to the RISD Museum.

-My daughter drove to Planet Hollywood in New Bedford to cancel her gym membership but they said she would have to cancel at the gym where she started her membership.
+My daughter drove to Planet Hollywood in New Bedford to cancel her gym membership, but they said she would have to cancel at the gym where she started her membership.

-We went to Aldie where we bought tuna, pickles, ice cream, water, Cool Whip, cucumber, bananas, and blueberries.
+We went to Aldie, where we bought tuna, pickles, ice cream, water, Cool Whip, cucumber, bananas, and blueberries.

-After the long flight, visiting the RISD, and walking several blocks in Historic Providence I was ready to rest.
+After the long flight, visiting the RISD, and walking several blocks in Historic Providence, I was ready to rest.

 We both were asleep by the time our heads hit the pillows.